Efficient Matrix Product State Learning in Logarithmic Depth: Logarithmic-depth algorithms for MPS learning

+The proof follows the same learning framework as in Theorem~\ref{theorem:1}, with one additional truncation step to handle the fact that $\rho$ need not be an exact bond-dimension-$D$ MPS.
+In the exact setting, the reduced states on the relevant blocks have rank at most $D^2$; in the agnostic setting, they may have full rank.
+Algorithm~\ref{alg:A4} therefore increases the block size to $2p = 2\left\lceil \log_d(1/\eta) \right\rceil$ and truncates each reduced state to its dominant eigenspace above threshold $\eta$.
+Since the eigenvalues of a reduced density matrix sum to one, this dominant subspace has dimension at most $1/\eta$, giving an effective low-rank substitute for the exact MPS rank constraint.
+With a suitable choice of $\eta$ in terms of $\epsilon,n$, and $D$, the truncation and estimation errors remain controlled throughout the algorithm, yielding $\bra{\hat{\phi}}\rho\ket{\hat{\phi}} \geq \max_{\ket{\phi}\in\mathrm{MPS}(D)} \bra{\phi}\rho\ket{\phi} -\epsilon$.
+The full proof is deferred to Appendix~\ref{appendix-correctnessA4}. \end{proofsketch}

 In the case where the target state is an MPS($D$), the output state of our algorithm can be described by a circuit that consists of $O(n)$ unitaries, each of size $(d^2 D^4) \times (d^2 D^4)$.
 The total parameters in this circuit representation will be $O(nd^4 D^8)$.
-Therefore, it has a succinct description, and one can generate the input state efficiently using this description.

-On the other hand, like previous algorithms\footnote{The algorithm of Landon-Cardinal et al.~\cite{landoncardinal2010efficient} outputs a reconstructed state with bond dimension at most $dD$, while the algorithm of Bakshi et al.~\cite{bakshi2025learning} produces a reconstructed state with bond dimension up to $\tfrac{9 d D^4 n^2}{\epsilon^2}$.}, our algorithm, which computes the unitaries preparing the closest MPS, is also improper.
-In particular, none of these approaches guarantee recovery within the original bond-dimension class, underscoring that the improperness phenomenon is inherent across all known results.

-To further reconstruct the MPS representation---the matrices $A^{[1]}_{i_1},\ldots,A^{[n]}_{i_n}$ in Definition~\ref{def:mps}---from the quantum circuit of our algorithm, we provide two approaches.
-The first approach is to group the unitaries in the tree structure of different layers together to reconstruct matrices.
-This approach computes an MPS representation with bond dimension $d^{M+1}D^{2(M+1)}$, larger than that of the previous results; however, our algorithms provide better sample and time complexity and have achieved logarithmic circuit depth.
-Also, as mentioned above, the circuit representation has the advantage of succinctness and efficient reproducibility as MPS representation.

-If one wishes to improve the bond dimension further, we propose a second approach as follows: Run our learning algorithm first with $O(n^3)$ copies of the input states, followed by using the learned circuit representation to prepare $O(n^5)$ copies states, and then apply the algorithm of~\cite{landoncardinal2010efficient} to our output.
-This approach requires only $O(n^3)$ copies of the input state and can obtain a bond dimension at most $dD$.
-However, since it also runs the algorithm in~\cite{landoncardinal2010efficient}, it uses more time and linear depth.
+This is an improper learning algorithm, as in prior work: converting the circuit description into an explicit one-dimensional MPS representation may increase the bond dimension.
+Nevertheless, the output remains succinct and can be used to efficiently prepare the hypothesis state.